 The Romani people (Gypsies), originated in India in the Middle Ages.
-After leaving their homeland, they first migrated to Europe, and today are spread around the world.
+After leaving their homeland, they first migrated to Europe, and today they’re spread around the world.

-At the time of Mitchell’s death, most gypsies lead an itinerant lifestyle.
-Her death occurred on January 31, 1915, while she was camped with her family near Coatopa, Alabama (approximately 40 miles east of Meridian).
-At age 47, she died giving birth to her 15th child.
+At the time of Mitchell’s death, most gypsies lead itinerant lifestyles.
+She died on January 31, 1915, while camped with her family 40 miles east of Meridian near Coatopa, Alabama.
+At age 47, she died giving birth to her 15th child … oh my!

-Because Queen Kelly’s family was so widely scattered, the decision was made to delay the funeral as long as possible to allow far-flung relatives to attend.
-And because Meridian was the closest city with enough ice to preserve her body for six weeks, it was chosen as the site for her funeral and burial.
-Members of the Mitchell family, one of the largest Romani groups in the country, came to the Rose Hill Cemetery from all over to pay tribute, and it’s estimated that 20,000 people viewed the body of the dead Gypsy Queen.
+As you might expect, Queen Kelly’s family was widely scattered, so the the funeral was delayed as long as possible to allow far-flung relatives to attend.
+As it happened, Meridian was the closest city with enough ice to preserve her body for six weeks, so it was chosen as the site for her funeral and burial.
+In addition to Mitchell family members, friends and admirers traveled to Rose Hill Cemetery from far and wide to pay their respects.
+Imagine the dismay of small-town Meridian when faced with an estimated 20,000 visitors.

-These events occurred in 1915, but from the offerings and gifts left on her grave, it’s obvious that lots of people still believe the myth and folklore.
-Believers think that the Romani people have psychic powers, and consequently, can see the future.
-Today’s devotees also believe that an offering will entice Mitchell’s spirit to visit them in a dream and provide answers to their problems.
+Queen Kelly passed away over a century ago, but from the sheer volume and variety of offerings left on her grave, it’s obvious that she’s still highly revered.
+Many believe that the Romani people have psychic powers, and can see the future.
+Today’s devotees hope that an offering will entice Mitchell’s spirit to visit them in a dream and provide solutions to their problems.

-The day of our visit, the headstone was festooned with colorful beads, and the stone slab over the grave was littered with offerings.
-There were trinkets of all descriptions, wine and beer bottles, car keys, coins, CDs, a Sunkist bottle (apparently the Queen loved orange soda), small stuffed animals, superheroes, and a tiny plastic figure of Yoda.
-I don’t normally believe in this sort of thing, but I left a nice set of purple beads that we scored in the Ponchatoula Strawberry Festival parade – just in case.
+When we visited, the headstone was festooned with colorful beads, and the stone slab over the grave was littered with offerings.
+There were trinkets of all descriptions; wine and beer bottles, car keys, coins, CDs, a Sunkist bottle (apparently the Queen loved orange soda), small stuffed animals, superhero dolls, and a tiny plastic figure of Yoda.
+I don’t believe in this sort of thing, but you never know, so I left a nice set of purple beads that I scored in the Ponchatoula Strawberry Festival parade – you know – just in case.

-Another myth that inspired a different type of devotee was the rumor that thousands of gold coins (to be used in the afterlife) were buried with the Queen.
+Another myth that inspired a different type of gravesite visitor was the rumor that thousands of gold coins (to be used in the afterlife) were buried with the Queen.
 The huge cracks in the grave cover are the handiwork of would-be grave robbers searching for her fortune.

 After the burial of Queen Kelly, the Rose Hill Cemetery became one of the main Romani burial grounds in the Southeast.
-Her husband, Emil, King of the Gypsy nation, her successor, Flora, and numerous other Gypsies have been buried alongside her.
+Her husband Emil, King of the Gypsy nation, her successor Flora, and a long line of other Gypsies are buried alongside her.